nic-d/domo.code.test/README.md

     This will bring up all our containers to run the app.

 7. Run the API migrations:
    `./bin/artisan migrate`

+8. Install Laravel Passport:
+   `./bin/artisan passport:install` and then copy the secret for ID 2, and paste this into the .env for `api`.

+9. You should be good to go!

 ### Helper Commands

-We've built a few short commands to make working with our containers easier. docker-compose has several long-winded commands, so this just makes life that little bit easier :).
+I've built a few short commands to make working with our containers easier. docker-compose has several long-winded commands, so this just makes life that little bit easier :).

 | Command                             | Description                                                |